NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/07_layered_lake.md

 ![Lake temperature](images/07.png)

-Figure: A heatmap plot of the lake temperature in the various layers over time.
+Figure: A [MobiView2 heatmap plot](../../mobiviewdocs/plots.html#heatmap) of the lake temperature in the various layers over time.
 Note that the y axis of the plot denotes layer index rather than depth.
 We will show how to make it denote depth in a later chapter.

-## Full code and example
+## Full code and example data

-The data file example has been set up with real observations for lake Langtjern (lat: 62.7 lon: 8.9), a small lake in a forested catchment in southern Norway.
+The data set example has been set up with real observations for lake Langtjern (lat: 62.7 lon: 8.9), a small lake in a boreal catchment in southern Norway.

 It is not meaningful to compare model results with observations yet because the temperature of the water coming from the catchment has a large impact on the lake temperature, and that inflow is not added yet.